Formulas | Formula library

 Bonus projection based on performance rating

-This example for a bonus projection formula suggests a bonus percentage depending on the team member's performance rating.
+This example for a bonus projection formula suggests a bonus percentage.
+It depends on the team member's performance rating.

 Copy